Blog

 }

-For the method ThirdAsyncMethod we also can removing his State Machine and returning a Task, like this:
+For the ThirdAsyncMethod method we can also remove its State Machine and return a Task, like this:

 private Task ThirdAsyncMethod()